Joseph McGarrity: Early years

-McGarrity was born in Carrickmore, County Tyrone, United Kingdom of Great Britain and Ireland in 1874.
+McGarrity was born in the townland of Creggandevesky, County Tyrone, Ireland in 1874, the son of farmers John McGarrity and the former Catherine Bigley.
 His family grew up in poverty, motivating his need to immigrate later in life.
 He grew hearing his father discussing Irish politics, including topics such as the Fenians, the Irish Parliamentary Party, and Irish Home Rule.
 By the time he was an adult, he had developed a keen interest in politics himself.

 He immigrated to the United States in 1892 at the age of 18.
 He is reputed to have walked to Dublin before boarding a cattle boat to Liverpool disguised as a drover, and then sailing to America using a ticket belonging to someone else.
 He settled in 4900 Wynfield Ave West Philadelphia, Pennsylvania and became successful in the liquor business; however, his business failed on three occasions, twice due to embezzlement by his business partner.

-Entry into Politics
+Entry into Politics and Irish Republicanism

 In 1893 he joined Clan na Gael, an Irish organisation based in America committed to aiding the establishment of an independent Irish state.
 Clan na Gael had been heavily involved with the Fenian Brotherhood that McGarrity had grown up hearing about, and by the latter half of the 19th century had become a sister organisation of the Irish Republican Brotherhood.
 In the decade just before McGarrity joined, Clan na Gael and the Fenian movement had waged the Fenian dynamite campaign, where they attempted to force the British state to make concessions on Ireland by bombing British Infrastructure.
 However, this had caused a split within Clan na Gael that was not mended until seven years after McGarrity joined when in 1900 the factions reunited and pleaded to support "the complete independence of the Irish people, and the establishment of an Irish republic.".
 In the years that followed the 1880s and 1890s, McGarrity is, amongst others, credited with helping to stitch the organisation back together and bring it renewed strength.
+In July 1914 McGarrity became Chairman of the American Volunteer Fund.
+That summer military training camps were set up in many parts of Ireland financed by the Volunteer Fund.

 McGarrity helped sponsor several Irish Race Conventions and founded and ran a newspaper called The Irish Press from 1918–22 that supported the War of Independence in Ireland.
 He was the founder of the Philadelphia chapter of Clan Na Gael.